helidon-io/helidon/docs/mp/openapi/openapi-ui.md

 ## Maven Coordinates

-To enable Helidon OpenAPI UI support, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable Helidon OpenAPI UI support, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>